mawonet/site-visits-tracker-chrome-extension/README.md

-# Site Visits Tracker Chrome Extension · Chrome Extension
+# Site Visits Tracker Chrome Extension

 A minimal Chrome extension that shows how often you visit selected sites today and yesterday, with a compact dark‑mode chart.